Dyalog/ride/docs/protocol.md

+> Note: I used :x: and :exclamation: as temporary markers for text that should be removed or corrected -Nick

 The RIDE protocol consists of messages sent in either direction over a TCP connection.

 A message starts with a 4-byte big-endian *total length* field, followed by the ASCII bytes for `"RIDE"` and a